Confirmation Prompt in PowerShell

 3. Use the PromptForChoice() Method for Confirmation Prompt in PowerShell

-Confirmation Prompt in PowerShell
+4. Use Function-Based Approaches for Confirmation Prompt in PowerShell

 The general idea behind the confirmation prompt is to create an option to switch between different actions.
 For example, when the user chooses Yes, the script should continue, and when the user selects No, the script should be exited.

+PowerShell can automatically ask for confirmation from the user before performing any action using the -Confirm switch.
 This tutorial will introduce different methods to ask for confirmation from users for any action to proceed in PowerShell.

 Use the -Confirm Switch for Confirmation Prompt in PowerShell

-PowerShell has a set of preference variables that affect its operating environment and allows you to customize its behavior. $ConfirmPreference is one of the preference variables determining whether PowerShell automatically prompts you for confirmation before running a cmdlet or function.
+PowerShell has a set of preference variables that affect its operating environment and allow you to customize its behavior. $ConfirmPreference is one of the preference variables determining whether PowerShell automatically prompts you for confirmation before running a cmdlet or function.

 It helps to prompt confirmation before running cmdlets or functions with a low, medium, or high risk.
 Since most cmdlets and functions are of medium risk, it does not ask for confirmation if the variable’s value is set to High.